Not sure what career to choose? Contact us

 You can either:

-defer all your tuition fees (up to the loan cap limit)
+repay all your tuition loan fees (up to the loan cap limit) when your income reaches the repayment threshold

-pay some of your tuition fees upfront and defer the balance.
+pay some of your tuition loan fees upfront and repay the balance when your income reaches the repayment threshold.

 To be eligible, you must either: